 Snort users should install the latest version of the IDS tool to fix a flaw that attackers could exploit to gain unauthorized network access, security firms warned Tuesday.
-Atlanta-based vendor Internet Security Systems' (ISS) X-Force uncovered the glitch and released details Tuesday in an
+Atlanta-based vendor Internet Security Systems' (ISS) X-Force uncovered the glitch and released details Tuesday in an advisory.

 Since many other commercial IDS and IPS systems are based on Snort, ISS X-Force said there may be "many affected downstream vendors."
 A long list of those vendors appears in an advisory the United States Computer Emergency Readiness Team (US-CERT) issued Tuesday.
 They include 3Com Corp., Apple Computer Inc., IBM Corp.
 Juniper Networks Inc., Cisco Systems Inc. and Check Point Software Technologies Ltd., which announced plans earlier this month to buy Snort's distributor, Sourcefire Inc., for about $225 million in cash.

 "Compromise of networks and machines using Snort may lead to exposure of confidential information, loss of productivity, and further network compromise," the advisory added.
 "Successful exploitation of these vulnerabilities could be used to gain unauthorized access to networks and machines."

 Making matters worse, ISS X-Force said no authentication is necessary for attackers to exploit the flaw and compromise networks and machines.
 "Snort installations are vulnerable in their default configurations," the organization said.
 "It is not necessary to know the exact location of Snort sensors, but simply to attack a network which they may be listening on."